Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 # tl;dr -guide (Windows)

-If you just need the bare minimum for connecting the MEVO cameras to OBS using RTMP, using an iPad with the MEVO Multicam -app and a windows pc:
+If you just need the bare minimum for connecting the MEVO cameras to OBS using RTMP, using an iPad (or iPhone/Android device) with the MEVO Multicam -app and a windows pc:

 * Connect the iPad and the windows pc to the same wifi
 * Connect the MEVO cameras to the MEVO Multicam app on your iPad (or iPhone, or Android device)